Conformality of non-conformal correlators: Predictions for non-conformal correlators

 \section{Predictions for non-conformal correlators}

-In momentum space Feynman diagrams get more complicated with the addition of a new spacetime integral coming from each loop order.
+In momentum space, Feynman diagrams get more complicated with the addition of a new momentum integral coming from each loop order.
 In position space, this complication comes from the addition of a spacetime integral for each new vertex.
-In position space, increasing the number of loops while keeping the number of vertices the same keeps the level of complexity the same, as it only changes the effective scaling dimension of the internal line.
 So position space correlators are naturally organized by the number of vertices in the diagrams.
 In this section, we use \eqref{softarbitfeyn} to find exact answers for some position space correlators.

 We start with the simplest case of a single vertex.
 In \S \ref{sec:contact}, we saw that the answers for the 3-point and the 4-point non-conformal correlators can be computed and shown to be related to the 4-point and 5-point conformal correlators respectively.
 In \S \ref{5ptcont}, we write down the five-point contact correlator of massless fields.
 In \S \ref{2vert}, we will compute some contributions to 3-point and 4-point correlators coming from diagrams with two vertices, and in \S \ref{3vert}, we compute a contribution to the 3-point correlator from a diagram with three vertices.
 In \S \ref{nvert}, we compute some diagrams with an arbitrary number of vertices.